Senior Vice President of Worldwide Services Sales

 Prior to this role she had responsibility for the Americas internal sales organization which helped achieve over 4B in annual sales.
 During her tenure, the organization underwent a significant transformation contributing to productivity growth, profitability gains and global best practices.
 In addition to this, she also started a fitness group across North America, Thrive, which focused on helping promote networking through exercise among team members.
 As a result, several participants experienced life altering weight loss and lifestyle changes.
 Carla has held a variety of roles at Dell over the course of the last 14 years, working with customers around the globe and in every major segment.

 Carla is also a founding member and co-chair of Adelante – a Hispanic employee resource group at Dell.
 Adelante focuses on driving impact to the business, community and the professional development of its members.
-She is also the President of the board of the Thinkery, formerly the Austin Children’s Museum, where she has served for over 3 years.
+In October she completed her term as President of the board of the Thinkery, formerly the Austin Children’s Museum, where she has served for over 5 years.
 The organization has just completed a 20 million dollar capital campaign and moved to their new facility in East Austin, providing Central Texas youth with access to tinkering through science, technology, engineering, art and math.

 Carla is an Alumna of The University of Texas at Austin, where she studied Architecture and Latin American Studies.
 In 2011, she was awarded The Young Hispanic Corporate Achiever award by the Hispanic Association of Corporate Responsibility and, in 2013, was named one of the Top 50 Influential Hispanics in the United States by Hispanicbusiness.com.
 She is extraordinarily proud of her loving and supportive family: her husband, Jeff, and two children, Quentin and Amelia.